Car Accidents and Halloween – Watch Out for Ghosts & Goblins

 Over 41 million American children take to the streets each Halloween in a quest to fill plastic pumpkins with as much candy as possible while showcasing their adorable and sometimes scary costume choices.
 While parents worry about things like tainted candy and other dangers, the most serious hazard comes from people behind the wheel of a car or truck.

-According to data compiled by Safe Kids Worldwide, children are twice as likely to die in a pedestrian-related car crash on Halloween than on any other day of the year.
+According to studies, children are twice as likely to die in a pedestrian-related car crash on Halloween than on any other day of the year.
 No one wants you and your children to miss the Halloween festivities, and you may have someplace to be that requires you to get in your vehicle on this busy night.
 Fortunately, there are steps you can take both as a parent and a driver to avoid car accidents on Halloween.

 Halloween Accident Statistics